Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 21.25.49 UTC
+- WIB: Rabu, 6 November 2024 22.26.11 UTC
-- WITA: Rabu, 6 November 2024 22.25.49 UTC
+- WITA: Rabu, 6 November 2024 23.26.11 UTC
-- WIT: Rabu, 6 November 2024 23.25.49 UTC
+- WIT: Kamis, 7 November 2024 00.26.11 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"There is only one thing worse than fighting with allies and that is fighting without them."

 Kategori: friendship